 Family Thrift Store – The store at 10 Cardinal Park Drive Leesburg, allows families to purchase donated clothing, furniture and other essentials at affordable prices.

 Christmas Food Vouchers – Grocery store gift card vouchers for individuals and families in need, during these holidays.

-Thanksgiving meal – A nourishing, warm meal is served at our Corps building, to all who ask.
+Thanksgiving meal – A traditional Thanksgiving meal is served at our Corps building, to all who ask.
 Many local restaurants and families assist by preparing, donating and serving the food.